-Sarasota University currently offers master's degrees, as well as academic seminars, and professional development activities for which participants may receive certificates and may be eligible for external professional credentials.
+Sarasota University offers bachelor's and master's degrees, academic seminars, and professional development activities for which participants receive University certificates and may be eligible for external professional credentials as well.
 The academic seminars and professional development activities are not a regular part of the degree programs, but with department approval may be incorporated into the requirements for course completion.